 The coffee industry is said to create more than 200,000 tons of waste every year.
 In fact, no one bothered to decide what to do with it until entrepreneur Arthur Kay decided to turn 85% of coffee waste into biofuel for powering transport and heating buildings.

 Parallella is said to change the way computers are made.
 It is a supercomputer for anyone as it is built for processing complex software and energy efficient.
 Expect to see real-time object tracking, speech recognition, holographic heads-up display and more with Parallella.

 7. Internet for everyone

-After SpaceX and Tesla, Elon, the founder of PayPal is turning his attention towards the web as he is waiting for permission to send around 4,000 small satellites into Earth’s lower orbit.
-This will beam high-speed wireless signal for everyone to use.
-After a series of test satellites, the project is expected to be completed by 2020.
+After SpaceX and Tesla, Elon, the founder of PayPal is turning his focus towards the web as he is waiting for approval to send around four thousand mini satellites into Earth’s lower orbit.
+This will beam top-speed wireless signal for everyone to use.
+After a set of satellite tests, the project is expected to be completed by 2020.
 However, he does have some competition as British billion Richard Branson also has plans to bring unlimited Wi-Fi to the world.